 Trace the history of Chicago’s immigrant groups in the Bridgeport neighborhood, once considered so far removed from the city that it was a “suburb” based along 31st Street.
 As church parishes grew to serve newcomers from Ireland, Germany, Poland, Bohemia and Lithuania, notable Chicago architects were commissioned to design houses of worship in styles that would remind them of home.

-The sacred spaces featured on this year’s tour are:
+The sacred spaces featured on 2018's tour:

 - Saint Barbara Roman Catholic Church.
 1910, Worthmann & Steinbach.
 Rennaisance style.